-The purpose of this study was to assess the efficacy of the Stemaid™ protocol in the treatment of advanced liver cirrhosis.
+The purpose of this study was to assess the therapeutic efficacy of the Stemaid™ protocol as a cell-based therapy for cirrhosis (alcoholic cirrhosis) and other chronic liver diseases.
+Liver function blood tests were taken pre-treatment, during treatment and 18-months post-treatment, in order to assess the beneficial effects of Pluripotent stem cells in the treatment of liver cirrhosis.

-The participant aged 62 received 12 intravenous injections of 20 million ESC (Stemaid™ standard line #331) in 50 mL DPBS over a period of 2 weeks.
-His liver enzymes and bilirubin levels were measured before treatment, after one week of treatment, on the last day of the treatment and 18 months later.
-The patient didn’t change his current diet during treatment and kept taking his medications.
-He received 5 vitamin C IVs while on treatment.
+The participant aged 62 received 12 intravenous injection treatments of single dose 20 million ESC (Stemaid™ standard line #331) in 50 mL DPBS over a period of 2 weeks.
+His liver enzymes and bilirubin levels were measured before treatment, one week into the treatment, on the last day of the treatment and 18 months post-treatment.
+The patient didn't change his current diet during treatment and kept taking his prescribed medications.
+He received 5 Ascorbic Acid intravenous infusion therapies during treatment.

 |Day 1||Day 6||Day 12||>18 months||Normal Range|